javascript-tutorial/en.javascript.info/8-web-components/4-template-element/article.md

 # Template element

-A built-in `<template>` element serves as a storage for markup.
+A built-in `<template>` element serves as a storage for HTML markup templates.
 The browser ignores it contents, only checks for syntax validity, but we can access and use it in JavaScript, to create other elements.

-In theory, we could create any invisible element somewhere in HTML for markup storage purposes.
+In theory, we could create any invisible element somewhere in HTML for HTML markup storage purposes.
 What's special about `<template>`?

 First, its content can be any valid HTML, even if it normally requires a proper enclosing tag.